reclaimprotocol/blog/content/posts/usecases.md

 If you are building any of these ideas, we'd love to speak to you.
 Hit [madhavanmalolan](https://t.me/madhavanmalolan) up on Telegram or apply for a [grant on Questbook](https://www.questbook.app/dashboard/?grantId=0x7b9762f7584de695dbd8c8fdb1a8ce77e2bbad3b&chainId=10&role=community&proposalId=0x2e9).

+Thanks to [Abhilash](https://twitter.com/abhilashi?lang=en) for working out the insights and ideas mentioned on this blog.